MakeSchool-Tutorials/sa-2018-concentration/P04-Game-Logic/content.md

 # Handling Square Click Events

 We'll begin with monitoring and handling _click_ events whenever a player clicks on a square.
-To do so, we'll a method named `addEventListener()` to send a notification to your `BoardSquare` object whenever a _click_ occurs.
+To do so, we'll use a method named `addEventListener()` to send a notification to your `BoardSquare` object whenever a _click_ occurs.

 > [action]
 >